bheisler/criterion.rs/CONTRIBUTING.md

 cargo bench
 ```

-It's a good idea to run clippy and fix any warnings as well:
+It's a good idea to run `clippy` and fix any warnings as well:

 ```
-rustup component add clippy-preview cargo clippy --all
+rustup component add clippy
+cargo clippy --workspace --all-targets
 ```

 Finally, run Rustfmt to maintain a common code style: